The frequently asked questions on the Social Trading platform are divided into 2 sections - FAQ for traders and FAQ for investors.

 Both traders and investors may initiate the pause mode.
 The pause mode does not entail trades closure on a investor's account and does not limit trading risks in open trades.
 It only serves to pause a copying of new trades.

-You may change the equity stop copying level at any time.
+Yes.
+You can change the copy stop conditions, copying type and account settings at any time.

 For some of the following reasons: